 [laughter]

 IWDM: That is the proof that she is a special sister, special Muslim sister. [laughs] "Does she have any children?"
 "Yes, she does."
 "They need a father."
-That rationalism isn't working, is it?
+That rationalism working, is it?
 They need a father.
 She got her own home too.
 That's enough.

 [laughter]